donbright/rust-lang-cheat-sheet/README.md

 let mut a = 5;
 let b = &mut a;
 let c = &mut a;

 ```
+Another way to think about it is Shared vs Exclusive
+* A plain old & borrow is a Shared Reference, since multiple people can share at once
+* A &mut reference is an Exclusive reference, only one can have it.

 Lifetime in Rust: Resources are destroyed, (their heap memory is freed), at the end of a 'scope'.
 Their owners are also destroyed.
 That is the point of ownership - so that resources won't be accessed after they are destroyed, which is the source of a huge number of errors in C programs.